Gluten-free diet: Eating gluten-free

 Cross-contamination in the home is also a consideration for those who have gluten-related disorders.
 There can be many sources of cross-contamination, as for example when family members prepare gluten-free and gluten-containing foods on the same surfaces (countertops, tables, etc.) or share utensils that have not been cleaned after being used to prepare gluten-containing foods (cutting boards, colanders, cutlery, etc.), kitchen equipment (toaster, cupboards, etc.) or certain packaged foods (butter, peanut butter, etc.).

 Restaurants prove to be another source of cross-contamination for those following a strict gluten-free diet.
 A study conducted by Columbia University Medical Center found that 32% of foods labeled gluten-free at restaurants contain above 20 parts per million of gluten, meaning that it contains enough gluten that it is no longer considered gluten-free by the Codex Alimentarius.
 Cross-contamination occurs in these areas frequently because of a general lack of knowledge about the needed level of caution and the prevalence of gluten in restaurant kitchens.
 If cooks are unaware of the severity of their guest's diet restrictions or of the important practices needed to limit cross-contamination, they can unknowingly deliver contaminated food.
 However, some restaurants utilize a training program for their employees to educate them about the gluten-free diet.
 The accuracy of the training varies.
 One resource to find these safer restaurants is an app and website called "Find Me Gluten Free" that allows people following a gluten-free diet to rate the safety of different restaurants from their point of view and describe their experience to help future customers.

 Easily locating gluten-free items is one of the main difficulties in following a gluten-free diet.
 To assist in this process, many restaurants and grocery stores choose to label food items.
 Restaurants often add a gluten-free section to their menu, or specifically mark gluten-free items with a symbol of some kind.
 Grocery stores often have a gluten-free aisle, or they will attach labels on the shelf underneath gluten-free items.
-Though the food is labeled gluten-free in this way, it doesn't necessarily mean that the food is safe for those with gluten-related disorders, as a compilation of studies suggest.
+Though the food is labeled gluten-free in this way, it does not necessarily mean that the food is safe for those with gluten-related disorders, as a compilation of studies suggest.

 Medications and dietary supplements are made using excipients that may contain gluten.

+Gluten-free food

 The gluten-free diet includes naturally gluten-free food, such as meat, fish, seafood, eggs, milk and dairy products, nuts, legumes, fruit, vegetables, potatoes, pseudocereals (in particular amaranth, buckwheat, chia seed, quinoa), only certain cereal grains (corn, rice, sorghum), minor cereals (including fonio, Job's tears, millet, teff, called "minor" cereals as they are "less common and are only grown in a few small regions of the world"), some other plant products (arrowroot, mesquite flour, sago, tapioca) and products made from these gluten-free foods.
-Most Indian cuisine options, particularly South Indian cuisine, are for the most part inherently gluten-free and in fact most Indian vegetarian options are inherently vegan.
+Many Indian cuisine options, particularly South Indian cuisine, are gluten-free.